What I do:

 - I brought to light the huge golden-parachute pay packages two non-profit hospitals had awarded to ex-CEOs who had grossly failed in their jobs.

-- I broke the stories of an $18 million alleged fraud tied to a controversial megachurch, a CEO accused of looting his restaurant company while low-wage workers suffered and a payroll-processing impresario whose brashly promoted firm imploded while owing large amounts of money to employees of its client companies.
+- I broke the stories of an $18 million alleged fraud tied to a controversial megachurch (chief perpetrator now serving a 14-year prison sentence), a CEO accused of looting his restaurant company while low-wage workers suffered and a payroll-processing impresario whose brashly promoted firm imploded while owing large amounts of money to employees of its client companies (20-year sentence imposed in June 2015).

 But most of my research, reporting and writing over the years — for local media in Nashville as well as The New York Times, The Wall Street Journal and other national and international media outlets — has aimed to reveal less lurid untold stories.
 I pride myself on conveying the facts of complicated stories to lay readers clearly and without unnecessary jargon.